-On this day in 1969, Sirhan Sirhan is sentenced to the death penalty after being convicted in the assassination of politician Robert F. Kennedy.
-In 1972, Sirhan's sentence was commuted to life in prison after California abolished the death penalty.
+On April 23, 1969, Sirhan Sirhan is sentenced to the death penalty after being convicted in the assassination of politician Robert F. Kennedy.
+In 1972, Sirhan’s sentence was commuted to life in prison after California abolished the death penalty.

 In the early morning hours of June 5, 1968, Robert Kennedy, a U.S. senator from New York who had just won California’s Democratic presidential primary, gave a victory speech in the ballroom of the Ambassador Hotel in Los Angeles.
 After the speech, Kennedy was making his way toward the hotel kitchen to greet supporters when he was shot three times at close range by Sirhan Sirhan with a .22 caliber revolver; a fourth bullet went through Kennedy’s jacket.
 Five other people were shot as well, none fatally.
 Several of the senator’s friends and aides subdued Sirhan on the scene.